-In pleasant weather, you can enjoy sitting outside the front of the pub, watching village life, and we also have a cosy beer garden to the side of the pub.
+In pleasant weather, you can enjoy sitting outside the front of the pub, watching the world go by and listening to the tinkle of the village stream, a tributary of Caundle Brook.
+We also have a cosy beer garden to the side.

-Our private camping and caravan site, situated in a small field to the rear, is recommended by the Evening Standard (April 2016): '10 of Dorset’s best attractions and camping spots’.
+Our secluded campsite is recommended by the Evening Standard: ’10 of Dorset’s best attractions and camping spots’.

 We look forward to seeing you!